Augmenting astrophysical scaling relations with machine learning: application to reducing the Sunyaev-Zeldovich flux-mass scatter: Conclusions

 We verified that $Y_\mathrm{conc}$ is robust against changes in both feedback parameters and subgrid physics by testing it with the CAMELS suite of simulations (Fig.~\ref{fig:camels}).
 The dependence of $Y_\mathrm{conc}$ on $\cg$ is likely due to the cores of clusters being noisier (Fig.~\ref{fig:Pprof_scatter}), and we verify this explicitly by excising the cores of clusters (Fig.~\ref{fig:CenterExcised}).
 Our results and methodology can be useful for accurate multiwavelength cluster mass estimation from current and upcoming CMB and X-ray surveys like ACT, SO, eROSITA and CMB-S4.

 \emph{Future work:} We use three dimensional cluster information (e.g., \YT) in this paper; but, in reality, projected properties of clusters (e.g., $Y_\mathrm{cylindrical}$) are measured in surveys; we will try to test our results for that case in a future study.
-We focused on the scatter in the $Y$-$M$ relation for high mass halos here, but we model the break in the $Y$-$M$ power law at low halo masses using symbolic regression in a separate upcoming paper \citep{WadThi21}.
-We could not robustly test $Y_\mathrm{conc}$ for very high mass clusters ($M \gtrsim 5\times 10^{14} \Ms$) due to lack of statistics, but we hope to do so using zoom-in simulations focused on high mass clusters, along the lines of those used in \cite{Thiele_2020}.
+We focused on improving the $Y$-$M$ relation for high $M$ regime in this paper, but we use a similar ML motivated methodology for improving $Y$-$M$ in the low $M$ regime in a more recent paper \citep{WadThi22}.
+We could not robustly test $Y_\mathrm{conc}$ for very high mass clusters ($M \gtrsim 5\times 10^{14} \Ms$) due to lack of statistics, but we will do this test using clusters from the MilleniumTNG simulation (which has 15 times the volume of TNG300) in a separate upcoming paper \cite{Rot23}.

 As cluster observations improve, we will be able to use ML techniques directly on observed quantities and find the lowest scatter relations between lensing masses, microwave and X-ray observables.
-Our methodology could also be useful for reducing scatter in other widely-used astrophysical scaling relations for exoplanets, stars, supernovae, galaxies and clusters.
+Our methodology could also be useful for improving other widely-used astrophysical scaling relations for exoplanets, stars, supernovae, galaxies and clusters.